devwojtek/py-dmp/README.md

 There are 2 ways to create project's database:

-1. Setup db with custom credentials:
+1.Setup db with custom credentials:

 ```
 #!